Quantum $z=2$ Lifshitz criticality in one-dimensional interacting fermions: Momentum-Shell Renormlaization group

 One can expand the brackets.
 Non-zero contributions consist of three types: (1). $4$ slow terms, namely, tree-level scaling.
 (2) $2$ slow /$2$ fast terms.
-This part gives corrections to the Gaussian part.
-(3) $4$ fast terms, giving a constant in effective action thus negligible. \begin{itemize} \item {\it Tree-level.} This level is nothing but performing power counting based on Eq.~\ref{new_v}.
-This leads to
+This part gives corrections to Gaussian part of theory.
+(3) $4$ fast terms, giving a constant in effective action thus negligible.
+As mentioned in the main-text, one may write the potential as